Super-Thin Membranes Used in Lab-on-a-Chip Diagnostic Devices

 The super-thin filters are manufactured by SiMPore, a University-based start-up company founded by McGrath and colleagues.
 McGrath's team is working to integrate the filters into INT's components to create the highly portable, chip-based devices.

-At present, pathogen-testing is done by machines that are about the size of an office printer, but the collaborators hope to create microchip-sized versions the device as part of the grant effort.
+At present, pathogen-testing is done by machines that are about the size of an office printer, but the collaborators hope to create microchip-sized versions of the device as part of the grant effort.
 Such a tiny device could be inexpensive and taken into the field for military use and for third world medicine.

 McGrath sees the University/industry grant as part of a growing trend.
 "The National Science Foundation and other federal funding groups want to support public-private partnerships that can energize the economy and create jobs," he said.